Homoclinic orbits in the Euler problem of two fixed centers: The existence of homoclinic orbits

-\begin{Remark} \rm The argument on the existence of homoclinic orbits depends only on the existence of the atom $B$.
-Therefore, for integrable Hamiltonian systems with two degrees of freedom, any unstable periodic orbit associated with the atom $B$ admits homoclinic orbits. \end{Remark}
+\begin{Remark} \rm The above discussions on the existence of homoclinic orbits only make use of the existence of the atoms $B$ and $A^*$.
+Therefore, for integrable Hamiltonian systems with two degrees of freedom, any unstable periodic orbit associated to the atom $B$ or $A^*$ admits homoclinic orbits. \end{Remark}

-We next move to argue for collision homoclinic orbits.
-It suffices to work with the doubly-covered elliptic coordinates $(\lambda, \nu, p_{\lambda}, p_{\nu})$.
-Recall that in these coordinates the Hamiltonian and the integral are given by